TomRaaff/tic-tac-toe/LOG.md

 render function accept 'actions' rather than having multiple render functions.
 Or, well, I did follow his advice, but came to the conclusion that it would be even better to have a render function that accepted an object.

+### Day 8
+Implemented most of the files in TypeScript.
+Need to take a little more time for Either and Maybe.
+The generics are a bit tricky.
+And I need to get it to run.
+It compiles fine, but I'm not entirely sure how to succesfully serve the app.